Mac & Devin Go to High School

 Mac & Devin Go to High School is a 2012 American stoner comedy film.
-The film was directed by Dylan Brown and stars rappers Snoop Dogg and Wiz Khalifa (in his film debut) in the title roles, along with Mike Epps, Teairra Mari, Andy Milonakis, Luenell in supporting roles and the voice of Mystikal in a guest appearance.
+The film was directed by Dylan Brown and stars rappers Snoop Dogg and Wiz Khalifa (in his film debut) in the title roles, along with Mike Epps, Teairra Mari, Andy Milonakis, Luenell in supporting roles and the voice of Mystikal as a narrator character.
 The story follows two high school students, geeky Devin and badman Mac, a stoner who befriends Devin and introduces him to cannabis.
-The high school's name, "N. Hale", is based on Nate Dogg's real name, Nathaniel Hale, and is also a play on the word "inhale".
+Critical reception was overwhelmingly negative.

-The film was released on DVD and Blu-ray on July 3, 2012.
-The soundtrack, which included the hit "Young, Wild & Free", was released worldwide in stores on December 13, 2011.
+The film was released as Direct-to-DVD/Blu-ray exclusive on July 3, 2012.
+The accompanying soundtrack, which included the hit song performed by the film's lead actors, "Young, Wild & Free", was released in promotion for the film in December 2010.